 Meanwhile, his son “Rony” had been falsely accused of possessing drugs.
 Rony spent nine months in prison in Beirut before his innocence was proved.
-This period in jail left him in severe psychological distress, which has needed medical help.
-The family are in great need of financial support.
+This period in jail left him in severe psychological distress, which has required medical help.
+The family is in great need of financial support.

 “Afram” is another Syrian Christian who fled with his wife and three children to try to settle in Lebanon.
 They managed to support themselves somehow, until Afram began to have heart problems.
 He was told he would die unless he had open heart surgery.
 Our project partners in Lebanon paid for the surgery, which was successful, but he is not yet well enough to work.
 Without his earnings, the family does not have enough to live on.

 Many Syrian Christian families have fled war and anti-Christian persecution in recent years.
 The majority are in Lebanon, like the families of Elias and Afram.
 Very few dare to live in the refugee camps dominated by Muslim Syrians, so they get no help from the UN and refugee agencies.
 They must find a way to survive on their own, three or four people living in one small rented room.